Function transforms (providing a broader picture of Laplace Transforms)

 A function is a mapping between two sets: the domain D and the codomain C.

-I’ll also brush up on what a Vector Space is: a vector space $V$ is a set of vectors over a given field $F$ on which two operations (functions) are defined:
+I’ll also brush up on what a Vector Space is: a vector space

-- $\cdot : V \times F \to V$ - this is called Scalar Multiplication.
+- this is called Addition - this is called Scalar Multiplication.

 There are some other requisites of a vector space, such as the existence of an additive inverse and identity elements, but I won’t get into the nitty-gritties of those.
 Just keep in mind that addition and scalar multiplication over a vector space are closed.